VUEngine/VUEngine-Core/doc/pages/post-processing.md

 Usage
 -----

-To apply a post processing effect register it using the following call:
+To apply a post-processing effect register it using the following call:

 	Game_addPostProcessingEffect(Game_getInstance(), postProcessingEffectFunctionPointer, spatialObject);

-To remove a previously registered post processing effect use the following code:
+To remove a previously registered post-processing effect use the following code:

 	Game_removePostProcessingEffect(Game_getInstance(), postProcessingEffectFunctionPointer, spatialObject);